arturonline/docs/ms/cs/07. Concurrency/4. Async & Await/Async & Await.md

 ## Characteristics

 * `await` takes a single argument - an *“awaitable”* - which is an asynchronous operation.
 There are two awaitable types already common in the .NET framework: `Task<T>` and `Task`.
-* An async method typically contains one or more occurrences of an `await` operator, but the absence of await expressions doesn’t cause a compiler error.
-The compiler issues a warning for such methods.
 * Method return type should change to return either `void` or `Task` or `Task<T>` , where T is the return data type.
-* The type of data returned is *awaitable*, not the method itself.
-This means that one can await the result of an async method because it returns a Task, not for being marked as async.
-* When using the `async` and `await` keywords, you should keep in mind that just wrapping each and every operation in a Task and awaiting them won’t make your application perform any better.
-It could, however, improve responsiveness.

 Syntax: